Header image courtesy of Peter Lam CH (via Unsplash)

-We recommended quick hikes on Hong Kong Island last week, so here are some on Kowloon side that you can complete in roughly two to three hours as well.
+We’ve recommended quick hikes on Hong Kong Island, so here are some on Kowloon side that you can complete in two to three hours as well.
 We’ll be straight with you, these are a bit more challenging than the Island ones, so don’t forget to slap on some sunscreen and bring lots of water!
-And please, please don’t litter or leave your masks along the trails...
+And please don’t litter or leave your masks along the trails...

 Since you’re already going to be out and about, you might as well make your hike a bit educational as well.
 Devil’s Peak is actually an area of historical interest in Hong Kong.
 Once occupied by pirates during the Ming dynasty—the most famous of whom was Cheng Lin Cheong—this tactical and practical selection by the pirates commanded a favourable view over the Lei Yue Mun straits, classified as one of the 16 major sea passages during the time.